Management fee, Rollover fee, or Overnight fee

 Positive rate

-When the funding rate is positive, longs will pay shorts.
-This means that all traders who hold a short position during the next funding period will receive a bonus payment.
+When the funding rate is positive, longs pay shorts.
+All traders holding a short position during the next funding period receive a bonus payment.

 The reason why the rate is positive is that the price of the contract is currently being priced too high in comparison to the underlying asset.
 This gives an incentive to all traders to add short positions to stabilize the price.
 This commission goes straight into your account balance and is yours to trade with.